 - Food storage is necessary and often can be one of the more challenging elements of boondocking.
 A low power fridge or electric cooler are great options.
 An ice packed cooler is also sufficient for shorter trips.

-Small to medium-sized trailers, such as teardrop campers, tend to be most popular among full-time boondockers.
+Medium-sized or small campers, such as a teardrop trailer, tend to be the most popular among full-time boondockers.
 Boondockers generally want their trailers to be manageable in having to make tight turns, towing up steep grades, and getting through soft sand.
 Vans, and Class-B RVs do a great job of being able to get into smaller campsites, and offer much more maneuverability in tight dirt roads, but full-time boondockers prefer to remain camped in the same site for at least a week or up to a few weeks at a time.
 When it comes to living full-time as a boondocker, couples need space to maintain a healthy relationship.
 Some of the best RVs for boondocking by class type include:

 Best Travel Trailer for Boondocking